-All about Boat Rentals in Greece
+All about Yacht Charter in Greece

 Charter a boat in Greece and experience the gorgeous mediterranean climate coupled with the warm glistening sea on an idyllic sailing holiday.
 Wherever you choose for your boat rental in Greece, we’re confident that you can find beautiful settings with charming Greek villages on every coastal corner.
 You can sail the Saronic Gulf and visit some of Europe’s most ancient heritage landmarks in the historical capital, Athens, or visit paradisiac islands and volcanic archipelagos such as the sensational island of Santorini in the Cyclades.

 Our boat rentals are based all over Greece.
 From the historical city of Athens, to island archipelagos dotted from left, right and centre.

 There are three boat rental bases in Athens

 We also rent boats in the Cyclades, Sporades, Dodecanese and Ionian Islands, as well as the Saronic Gulf.

 Mooring fees are almost non-existent in Greece compared to other European destinations.
 On the occasion that you’re asked to pay a fee, it’s often no more than €20.